Suzuki X-90

-The Suzuki X-90 is a front engine, rear or four wheel drive, two door, two seater SUV manufactured and marketed by Suzuki for the model years of 1995 to 1997.
-Related to the Suzuki Vitara, the X-90 featured a T Section removable roof.
-Replacing the Samurai in the market in the United States, Suzuki began marketing the X-90 in Japan by the end of 1995, and in western markets in April 1996.
+The Suzuki X-90 is a front engine, rear or four wheel drive, two door, two seater car manufactured and marketed by Suzuki for the model years 1995-1997.
+Derived from the Suzuki Vitara, the X-90 featured a T Section removable roof.
+Replacing the Samurai in the United States market.
+Suzuki began marketing the X-90 in Japan toward the end of 1995, and in western markets in April 1996.